Center for Diversity and Inclusion

 A strong initiative in favor of diversity

 CentraleSupélec strives for a more inclusive, open, and equitable school.
-The Center for Diversity and Inclusion shares this ambition: to make social, gender, and cultural diversity an asset for science and engineering.
+The Center for Diversity and Inclusion shares this ambition: to make social, gender, and territorial diversity an asset for science and engineering...

-Created in a context where equal opportunities remain a major issue, in terms of equal opportunities, the Center supports underrepresented young talents – young girls, high school students from modest backgrounds, students living far from educational centers or in rural areas – to enable them to plan for scientific studies, and to succeed there.
+Created in a context where equal opportunities remain a major issue, the Center supports underrepresented young talents – young girls, high school students from modest backgrounds, students living far from educational centers or in rural areas – to enable them to plan for scientific studies and succeed.

 Our Ambition